 With their exceptional capacity, high flexibility and speed, the members of the new Centrifuges 59xx family bridge a gap between traditional benchtop centrifuges and floorstanding centrifuges.
-Their impressive variety of applications is reflected by a multitude of applications in the fields of molecular and cell biology, such as, for example, the isolation of peripheral blood mononuclear cells (PBMC).
-This method is based on the application of Ficoll-Paque® density gradient centrifugation in 15/50 mL conical tubes, or blood collection tubes, respectively.
+Their impressive variety of applications offers a number of advantages in diverse areas of clinical diagnostics including, for example, the isolation of peripheral blood mononuclear cells (PBMC).
+This method is based on the application of FicoII-Paque® density gradient centrifugation in 15/50 mL conical tubes, or blood collection tubes, respectively.
 Obtaining clean, well-separated PBMCs, and thus a maximum yield of viable cells, is essential in keeping sample loss to a minimum.
-The Multipurpose Centrifuges 5920 R as well as 5910 Ri delivered exceptional results for this application, even at acceleration/ deceleration rates of 9/3.
+The Multipurpose Centrifuge 5920 R\ as well as 5910 Ri\ delivered exceptional results for this application, even at acceleration/deceleration rates of 9/3.